 - 2 tsp canola oil for frying

-- Mix the sesame oil, soy sauce, honey, ginger, pineapple juice, and lime juice in a glass or stainless steel bowl or dish.
+- Mix the sesame oil, soy sauce, honey, ginger, lime juice, and salt in a glass or stainless steel bowl or dish.

-- Add the salmon fillets to cover the flesh and refrigerate for 1 or 2 hours.
+- Cover the flesh of the salmon fillets with the marinade either in a suitable sized bowl or in a gallon plastic zip-lock bag and refrigerate for 1 or 2 hours.

 - Add 2 teaspoons of canola oil to a heavy skillet on medium-high heat.
 Once the oil starts to shimmer, remove the fillets of salmon from the marinade and carefully place them into the skillet.
 (Flesh side down if you are using skin-on fillets).
 Cook for 2 minutes.
 (Assuming the salmon is about 1 inch at it's thickest point.
 Or, cook for 30 seconds per 1/4 inch of thickness).